ishaanshah/GSoC-Proposal/Proposal.md

 I have a HP laptop with an i5 Intel processor and 8 GB RAN running Arch Linux.
 I also have a desktop computer with an i7 Intel processor, GTX 960 Graphics card and 8 GB RAM running Arch Linux.

 ## Question: When did you first start programming?
-I have been programming since 10th graded.
+I have been programming since 10th grade.
 I started out with C/C++ but now mostly code in Python and JavaScript.

 ## Question: What type of music do you listen to?
 I am a die hard fan of [Coldplay](https://www.coldplay.com).
 Other than that I like listening to songs by [Maroon 5](https://maroon5.com), [Lenka](https://lenkamusic.com) and [The Local Train](https://www.facebook.com/TheLocalTrain/).